-- 1. The nature of any diagnosed or suspected medical condition/disability, or any other circumstances that are relevant to the child's additional learning needs (for example, giftedness or an experience of trauma) - 2.
-The nature of any additional assistance that is recommended/appropriate to be provided to the child (for example, medical or specialist equipment, specialist referrals, specific welfare support, modifications to the classroom environment or curriculum, aide assistance, individual education programs, behaviour support plans or other educational interventions as may be relevant) - 3.
-The individual physical, functional, emotional or educational goals that are appropriate to the child, and how the parents/guardians and the school will work in partnership to achieve these goals - 4.
+- 1. The nature of any diagnosed or suspected medical condition/disability, or any other circumstances that are relevant to the child's additional learning needs (for example, giftedness or an experience of trauma). - The nature of any additional assistance that is recommended/appropriate to be provided to the child (for example, medical or specialist equipment, specialist referrals, specific welfare support, modifications to the classroom environment or curriculum, behaviour support plans or other educational interventions as may be relevant). - 3.
+The individual physical, functional, emotional or educational goals that are appropriate to the child, and how the parents/guardians and the school will work in partnership to achieve these goals. - 4.
 Any limitations on the school's ability to provide the additional assistance requested. - 5.
 The process for enrolling students with additional needs is otherwise the same as for enrolling any student. - 6.
-As every child's educational needs can change over time, it will often be necessary for the school to review any additional assistance that is being provided to the child, in consultation with parents/guardians and the child's treating medical/allied health professionals, in order to assess whether: - a. the additional assistance remains necessary and/or appropriate to the child's needs - b. the additional assistance is having the anticipated positive effect on the child's individual physical, functional, emotional or educational goals - c. it remains within the school's ability to continue to provide the additional assistance, given any limitations that may exist.
+As every child's educational needs can change over time, it will often be necessary for the school to review any additional assistance that is being provided to the child, in consultation with parents/guardians and the child's treating medical/allied health professionals, to assess whether: - a. the additional assistance remains necessary and/or appropriate to the child's needs. - b. the additional assistance is having the anticipated positive effect on the child's individual physical, functional, emotional or educational goals. - c. the additional assistance remains necessary and/or appropriate to the child's needs.

-Assessment and updates
+Assessment and Updates

-Various opportunities are provided to keep parents up to date with their child's progress.
-They will receive regular comprehensive reports on their child's progress via our continuous reporting program, and there are at least two parent teacher interviews arranged during the year where parents can discuss their child's development with their teacher.
-In addition, parents can always contact the school to arrange a meeting if they have any concerns or wish to receive an update on progress.
+Numerous opportunities are provided to keep parents/guardians up to date with their child's progress.
+They will receive regular comprehensive reports on their child's progress via our continuous reporting program, and there are at least two Parent Student Teacher Conferences arranged during the year where parents/guardians, together with their child, can discuss their child's development with their teacher.
+In addition, parents/guardians can always contact the school to arrange a meeting if they have any concerns or wish to receive an update on progress.

-Disclaimer: Personal information will be held, used and disclosed in accordance with the school's Privacy Collection Notice and Privacy Policy available on its website.
+Disclaimer: Personal information will be held, used, and disclosed in accordance with the school's Privacy Collection Notice and Privacy Policy available on our website.